-- Insufficient ASP resources active in AS 1 - Alternate ASP Active
+- 1 Insufficient ASP resources active in AS

+- 2 Alternate ASP Active

+- 3 ASP Failure

 These notifications are not based on the SG reporting the state change of an ASP or AS.
-In the Insufficient ASP Resources case, the SG is indicating to an "Inactive" ASP(s) in the AS that another ASP is required in order to handle the load of the AS (Load-sharing mode).
-For the Alternate ASP Active case, an ASP is informed when an alternate ASP transitions to the ASP-Active state in Over-ride mode.
+In the Insufficient ASP Resources case, the SG is indicating to an ASP-INACTIVE ASP(s) in the AS that another ASP is required in order to handle the load of the AS (Load-sharing mode).
+For the Alternate ASP Active case, an ASP is informed when an alternate ASP transitions to the ASP-ACTIVE state in Over-ride mode.
+The ASP Identifier (if available) of the Alternate ASP MUST be placed in the message.
+For the ASP Failure case, the SG is indicating to ASP(s) in the AS that one of the ASPs has transitioned to ASP-DOWN.
+The ASP Identifier (if available) of the failed ASP MUST be placed in the message.

-The format and description of the optional Interface Identifiers and Info String parameters is the same as for the ASP Active message (See Section 3.3.2.3.).
+The format and description of the optional ASP Identifier are the same as for the ASP Up message (see Section 3.3.2.1).
+The format and description of the optional Interface Identifiers and INFO String parameters are the same as for the ASP Active message (see Section 3.3.2.5).

-3.3.3 TEI Status Messages (Request, Confirm and Indication)
+3.3.3.
+TEI Status Messages (Request, Confirm, and Indication)

-The TEI Status messages are exchanged between IUA layer peers to request, confirm and indicate the status of a particular TEI.
+The TEI Status messages are exchanged between IUA layer peers to request, confirm, and indicate the status of a particular TEI.